Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 For those with cerebral palsy who have trouble controlling their mouth muscles, it can be hard to chew and swallow food, which can cause them to become undernourished.

-To address this, it’s important to include high-calorie and nutrient-dense foods in their diet such as green leafy vegetables, olive oil, avocados, and eggs.
 These foods will provide the necessary calories without increasing the volume of food they need to eat.

-2. Vitamin C-rich foods
+2. Vitamin C-Rich Foods

 To help with mood swings, depression, and anxiety in individuals with cerebral palsy, it may be beneficial to increase their consumption of vitamin C.

-Vitamin C helps synthesize the norepinephrine neurotransmitter in the brain, and consuming vitamin C-rich foods like lemons, tomatoes, and oranges can also boost the body’s immunity against common illnesses.
+It can also boost the body’s immunity against common illnesses.
 Therefore, including these foods in the diet is recommended.

-3. Calcium and vitamin D-rich foods
+3. Calcium and Vitamin D-Rich Foods

 Individuals with cerebral palsy need to consume calcium and vitamin D-rich foods.
 This is because many of them are diagnosed with a medical condition called osteopenia, which causes weak bones due to a lack of calcium.

-4. Foods with Omega-3 fatty acids
+4. Foods with Omega-3 Fatty Acids

-5. Foods rich in zinc
+5. Foods Rich in Zinc

 Foods rich in zinc can improve cognitive development and reduce emotional outbursts in individuals with cerebral palsy.
-Whole grains, milk products, nuts, and beans are good sources of zinc.

-6. Whole grains
+6. Whole Grains

 For those with cerebral palsy who spend most of their day in a wheelchair, digestion and blood flow can be slowed due to compression of the abdomen.

-To improve digestion and promote healthy gut bacteria, it is recommended to choose whole grains such as barley, quinoa, brown rice, oats, and brown rice over refined grains which are harder to digest.
 This is because whole grains contain probiotics, a form of dietary fiber that is essential for digestive health.

 A Dietary Management Plan for Cerebral Palsy Patients